anyarcherty/Adult-Census-Income/README.md

    * Ensemble Learning

         Each instance of training and test data is classified 0 (corresponding to less or equal than 50K dollars annually) or 1 (corresponding to greater than 50K annually) using the learned classifiers.

         Final prediction is made by taking a majority vote model among the predictions of these classifiers

-#### 1.4 Model Comparsion

-#### 1.5 Ensemble

-#### 1.6 Result
+#### 1.4 Result

+   * Bagging Decision tree: